Pierre Berton: Public intellectual

 The controversy caused by The Comfortable Pew made Berton an ubiquitous figure in Canadian media, leading the columnist Denis Braithwaite to complain in The Globe & Mail that Canadians were now living in the "Berton era".
 Braithwaite wrote: "Virtually every media outlet is preoccupied with Pierre Berton and his new book.
 We get Berton in the morning and Berton at night.
 He is in the book section, the religion section, the TV section of our daily newspapers; he is the subject of feature articles and gossipy items in the national magazines; he is interviewed by every disc jockey, advice to the housewife dispenser, numerologist and pitchmen on every radio station in the land; he is on every television program, on every Canadian television channel, not just once in a while or two or three times a day, but all day, everyday-or so it seems.
 Our children lisp his name, our teenagers take his advice on sex; our wives curtsey to his image".

 In the 1960s, Berton was a leading member of the Sordsmen's Club [sic], a group of Toronto intellectuals and businessmen who met for expensive lunches with women who were not their wives, and who were forbidden to attend its meetings unless their husband was not present.
 Other members included Jack McCllelland, John C. Parkin, Harold Town, George Fryer, Chuck Rathgreb, Arthur Hailey, and Ralph McCreath.
 Women who attended the lunches included the columnist Nancy Philips; the journalist Adrienne Clarkson; the singer Dinah Carroll; the journalist Barbara Moon; Joan Taylor, the wife of a sports journalist; the broadcaster Joan McCormack; and the art gallery owner Dorothy Cameron.
 About the club, Philips said in 1986: "We had an idea that we shouldn't go home alone, let's put it that way".
 A later controversy developed when it emerged that at end of the lunches, which typically occurred on a Friday afternoon and lasted five hours, each man stood behind a woman of his choosing with whom he expected to have sex.

+The Sordsmen's Club attracted unwanted publicity when Toronto Telegram journalist McKenzie Porter, who had previously worked with Berton at Maclean's, exposed the group.
+Porter arrived at one of its Friday luncheons at Toronto's Franz Josef Room accompanied by a photographer, prompting members to flee through a back exit to avoid being photographed.
+Porter subsequently wrote about the incident and published the luncheon menu, briefly making the club the subject of public gossip.
+Berton and the club's inner circle, including June Callwood, Farley Mowat, Charles Templeton, Lister Sinclair, Elsa Franklin and Fred Davis, responded by refusing to discuss the club publicly while privately ridiculing Porter, whom Berton later described as "an oddball Englishman ... the master of the low-profile character sketch ... a self-declared snob".